quat1024/apathy/README.md

 ### before compiling

 * Run `clean` before `build` when releasing, mixin annotation processor seems to be a bit picky
-* forge build prints some super worrying "invalid stream header" error from deep in the mxin AP, about refmaps, but i think it's okay..??
+* forge build prints some super worrying "invalid stream header" error from deep in the mixin AP, about refmaps, but i think it's okay..??

 ### license yadda yadda